• Skip to primary navigation

 Apricot and Almond Biscotti with White Chocolate Drizzle

-This homemade Apricot and Almond Biscotti with White Chocolate Drizzle has just the right amount of crunchiness and a perfect balance between fruit and nut.
+This recipe for homemade Apricot and Almond Biscotti with White Chocolate Drizzle has just the right amount of crunchiness and a perfect balance between fruit and nut.

 Apricot and Almond Biscotti with White Chocolate Drizzle on serving plate.

-I do love the holiday season and the kids are always so excited and happy to help.
-My favourite part of the holidays is all the baking we get to do, I love to plan all the cookies and bars that will be part of my annual dessert tray.
+My favorite part of the holidays is all the baking we get to do, I love to plan all the cookies and bars that will fill our annual dessert tray.
+I have a list of sweets that are a must every year, such as my mother's Baklava, Chewy Ginger Cookies and these Hazelnut and Almond Crescents.

 Apricot and Almond Biscotti with White Chocolate Drizzle on serving platter.